This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 Draft New IMO Guidelines on the Fair Treatment of Seafarers – an international human rights law perspective

-The Legal Committee of the International Maritime Organization (IMO) has recently produced a draft new version of its Guidelines for the Fair Treatment of Seafarers, replacing the existing 2011 version (here).
+The Legal Committee of the International Maritime Organization (IMO) has recently produced a draft version of proposed new Guidelines for the Fair Treatment of Seafarers suspected of criminal offences.

 The guidelines are a response to the phenomenon whereby seafarers are arrested under coastal states’ criminal powers, and sometimes detained aboard vessels for long periods in challenging conditions, when they have individually done nothing wrong.